StianWiu/TwitchRec/README.md

 This was made for windows and ubuntu so it has not been tested in any other operating system.
 Though it will most likely still work.
 Please see [Requirements](#requirements) section.

 Feel free to take as much as you want from this project and use it on your own.
-No credit needed but much appreciated.

 # Requirements